Dad accused of beating toddler to death after losing his temper during potty training

 "We mattered to people when we were kids, so every kid should have at least a chance at life," he said.

-Often during vigils, there is a call for justice.
+Often during vigils there is a call for justice.

 The family certainly wants to know why the child they love is no longer with them, but more than that, they want people to know he is deeply missed.